benmiller314/cdm2020spring/plans/lesson-16.md

 Ask if you can't come to a resolution!
 I'll share my answer key at the end, so maybe write down your answers for a quick comparison.

-Speedy teams, note the EXTs at the end.
+Speedy teams, note the EXTs at the end. <!-- and please do skip the EXTs in the middle until you've gone through all the non-EXT questions, just to save time for studio at the end. -->

 ### Organizing files